Al-Qa'im (town): Iraq War

-In Al Qa'im, the activity heated up during April 2004 until the day of the battalion's pivotal battle on April 17.
+In Al-Qa'im, the activity heated up during April 2004 until the day of the battalion's pivotal battle on April 17.
 Although reports of enemy casualties are always difficult to quantify, the Marines likely killed 80 insurgents in the town of Husaybah that day, including foreign fighters.
 Five Marines from 3/7 were also killed in the battle.
 Units from every company in the battalion were engaged in Husaybah before the day was over.

 On April 7, 2005, Iraqi insurgents captured the city, forcing the local police and US-supported Iraqi Soldiers to abandon the city.
 U.S. Marines launched several offensives in order to root out the insurgents and retake the city.
 On May 8, 2005, Marines launched the week-long Operation Matador to flush insurgents out of Qa'im.
 They faced stiff resistance from both local Iraqi fighters and foreign fighters, but succeeded.

 According to local residents, Qa'im remained largely under the control of the insurgents.
 Along with towns like Haditha, they imposed a Taliban-like law, in which Western music, clothing, and hairstyles were banned.
 In early September 2005, it was reported that a sign posted outside the town stated "Welcome to the Islamic Republic of Qa'im".

-In 2006 Qa'im, like many cities in the Anbar province, was believed to still be under Al-Qaeda insurgent dominance.
-The primary economic activity of Qa'im was smuggling.
-Damage from previous battles has somewhat depressed the local economy.

 Post-Iraq War

 IS control

-Qa'im was under the control of the Islamic State from August 2014 to November 2017.
-In November 2014, unconfirmed reports indicated IS caliph Abu Bakr al-Baghdadi was travelling there and a coalition airstrike left him critically injured.
+Qa'im was under the control of the Islamic State from June 2014 to November 2017.

-On 7 December 2016, an Iraqi Air Force airstrike at the town left 100 people dead including ISIS militants and civilians.
+On 7 December 2016, an Iraqi Air Force airstrike at the town left 100 people dead including IS militants and civilians.
 It also injured another 100 people.

 By November 2017, Al-Qa'im was one of the last towns still under the control of the Islamic State.
 In the 2017 Western Iraq campaign, the Iraqi government advanced south of the city and by the end of October had reached its outskirts.
-They entered Al-Qa'im on 3 November 2017, supported by the Norwegian Telemark battalion, Danish and American special forces units.
+They entered Al-Qa'im on 3 November 2017, supported by the Norwegian Telemark Battalion, Danish and American special forces units.